Since the late 2010s, we have been loving our geometric tattoos.

 Every few years, an old idea becomes new again.

-This is the cycle we live in when it comes to fashion, music, art, everything.
+This is the cycle we live in when it comes to fashion, music, art, and tattoos.

 This is especially true in the tattoo world.

-We see certain styles dominate time periods, fade into the background, then resurface with new techniques and a modern spin.
+We see certain tattoo styles dominate time periods, fade into the background, then resurface with new tattoo techniques and a modern spin.

 While there is so much variation within the umbrella term of “geometry,” there is a common look and feel to these tattoos.